palewire/django-calaccess-technical-documentation/docs/calaccess.rst

 The CAL-ACCESS database
 =======================

-This section includes resources that describe the inner-workings of the CAL-ACCESS, the California state government database for collecting, storing and reporting campaign-finance and lobbying-activity information.
+This section includes details about the inner-workings of the CAL-ACCESS, the California state government database for collecting, storing and reporting campaign-finance and lobbying-activity information.